-50 Hour Prenatal Yoga Teacher Training
+50 Hour Prenatal Yoga Teacher Training in Costa Rica

-Reflections Yoga is thrilled to announce its 50 hour Prenatal Yoga Teacher Training New York with Paula Tursi, 20 year teacher.
+Reflections Yoga is thrilled to announce its 50 hour Prenatal Yoga Teacher Training with Paula Tursi, 20 year teacher.
 This comprehensive training is for those who want to dive into the world of prenatal yoga and work with this very specialized population.